peterpeterparker/web-photo-filter/readme.md

          import 'web-photo-filter/dist/webphotofilter';

 3. At this time, the Web Component installed under node_modules not gonna be automatically included in the vendor.js bundle.
 Therefore it need a tricks to be copied.
-To do so, overwrite `copy.config.js` from [ionic-app-scripts](https://github.com/ionic-team/ionic-app-scripts/blob/master/config/copy.config.js) and modify the `copySwToolbox` like following
+To do so, overwrite `copy.config.js` from [ionic-app-scripts](https://github.com/ionic-team/ionic-app-scripts/blob/master/config/copy.config.js) and add the following `copyWebPhotoFilter` block

-       copySwToolbox: {
+       copyWebPhotoFilter: {
-           src: ['{{ROOT}}/node_modules/sw-toolbox/sw-toolbox.js', '{{ROOT}}/node_modules/web-photo-filter/dist/webphotofilter**/*'],
+           src: ['{{ROOT}}/node_modules/web-photo-filter/dist/webphotofilter**/*'],
            dest: '{{BUILD}}'
        }